 Preparing WFM for Genesys Localization

-The following information and procedures will help you prepare WFM for localization.
-Complete only as many procedures as are required for you to complete your WFM localization.
+The following information and links to procedures will help you to prepare WFM for localization.
+Complete all of these procedures or only the ones that are required to complete your WFM localization.

 Task Summary: Preparing WFM for Genesys Localization